8 keys to employee productivity

 “Most people mistake movement for achievement,” Tony often says.
 Why is that?
 Being busy all the time is not the same thing as productivity.
 You can be very busy, yet not achieve any of your goals for the day, month or year.
 Productivity also isn’t about multitasking.
 You can juggle a hundred tasks and not complete any of them.
 Becoming more productive means working toward goals in the most efficient way possible.

 When it comes to employee productivity, it’s about sharing that vision and aligning your employees with their purpose.
-Contribution is one of the six human needs, and it’s just as vital in work as it is in life.
-Here’s how to increase the productivity of employees by sparking their passion and tapping into the need for contribution.
+Contribution is one of the six human needs, and it’s just as vital in work as it is in life, especially in today’s socially distanced, remote working world.
+It’s easier than ever to feel disconnected, uninspired and bored.
+Yet employee retention and productivity depend on a workforce that is engaged and happy.

 How to increase the productivity of employees